rivy/cmdow/README.md

 How can I undo the effects of tiling, cascading or minimizing all windows?

 > In version 1.4.2 the /UM switch has been superseded by /UW.
 This new switch will undo the effect of tiling/cascading and minimizing all windows.
-To maintain compatability with existing scripts, the /UM switch can still be used even though it's no longer documented on Cmdow's helpscreen. /UM now has exactly the same effect as /UW.
+To maintain compatibility with existing scripts, the /UM switch can still be used even though it's no longer documented on Cmdow's help screen. /UM now has exactly the same effect as /UW.

 ## Screenshots<a name="screenshots"></a>